somyajain12/Hybrid-model-for-Crypto-volatility-and-sentiment-Analysis/README.md

 ### 🔵 Market Data Engineering

-- Price and volume data is processed for volatility using rolling standard deviation of returns.
+- Volatility Computation: Price and volume data are used to compute rolling standard deviations of log returns, capturing recent market turbulence and stability patterns.

-- Lagged features (1 to 7 days) are generated for market and sentiment trends.
+- Lag Feature Generation: Lagged values (1 to 7 days) for price, volume, and sentiment scores are engineered to capture temporal dependencies and trend momentum.

-- Combined into a single feature-rich dataset (`final_data.csv`).
+- Signal-Enriched Dataset: These engineered features are combined into a unified dataset (final_data.csv) that encapsulates both historical market behavior and sentiment dynamics—providing a rich foundation for learning market signals such as bullish surges, bearish downturns, or neutral consolidations.

 ---